jsherman212/svc_stalker/README.md

 system call interception for it.** The `handle_svc` hook doesn't check if you've done this to save space.

-Ideally, I'd have as much space as I need to write `svc_stalker_ctl` and the `handle_svc` hook.
-Unfortunately, I have no way of marking memory returned by `alloc_static` as executable, so I use the space at the end of the very last section of `__TEXT_EXEC` that forces it to be page-aligned as executable scratch space.
-In the future, I plan to do away with putting everything inside this scratch space.
-Instead, I want to use this space to execute a small amount of code which modifies the page tables of `alloc_static`'ed memory to mark it as executable.

 ## Other Notes
 At the moment, this project assumes a 16k page size.